Currency: Georgian Lari (GEL)

 The numbers don’t lie, Georgia’s gambling industry is booming.
 In 2018, it generated GEL13.8 billion ($5 billion), double the year before.

-One of the most popular locations for gambling hubs is the city of Batumi.
+One of the most popular locations for gamblers is the city of Batumi.
 It’s a high-end tourist destination on the coast of the Black Sea.
 The other city with a large number of casinos is evidently the capital, Tbilisi.

 Another reason behind the Georgian gambling’s success is the fact that the neighboring Muslim countries have very strict gambling laws with virtually no land or online casinos operating in the region.
 This pushes a lot of traffic from the wealthier population of those countries to the Georgian casinos.